What Is Thomas Ravenel Trying To Pull Off Now?

 Fans of Southern Charm aren’t buying the latest story from former politician Thomas Ravenel and his sometime girlfriend Ashley Jacobs as he heads to court on at least two matters.
-Just as Ravenel begins his trial on sexual assault charges, and challenges Kathryn Dennis, the mother of his children’s efforts to gain full custody, he’s posting statements on Instagram to say he has dumped his controversial girlfriend due to her rude and sometimes vulgar treatment of his ex on and off camera.
+Just as Ravenel begins his trial on sexual assault charges and challenges Kathryn Dennis, the mother of his children’s efforts to gain full custody, he’s posting statements on Instagram to say he has dumped his controversial girlfriend due to her rude and sometimes vulgar treatment of his ex on and off camera.

-People Magazine picked up the story of the unusual relationship between Ravenel who was fired from the Bravo series and the hospice nurse who moved from California to Charleston to play his plus-one on the popular series last Sunday where the 56-year-old Ravenel posted an angry statement attacking Jacobs alongside a photo of the two smiling at an all-day steeplechase and bourbon fest.
+People Magazine picked up the story of the unusual relationship between Ravenel, who was fired from the Bravo series, and the hospice nurse who moved from California to Charleston to play his plus-one on the popular series last Sunday.
+The 56-year-old Ravenel posted an angry statement attacking Jacobs alongside a photo of the two smiling at an all-day steeplechase and bourbon fest.

 It's almost as if Thomas has been in a coma for the past year and just came out of it. #SouthernCharm #ThomasRavenel pic.twitter.com/kc0BLipnOc